 The standard explanation, or at least the one I most often hear, is that after the foundation was underpinned, the owner never got around to repair the distress.
 I used to be suspicious of this explanation, but I have come to the conclusion that, in many cases, the homeowner is telling the truth.

-I have found that there are many homeowners that signed the repair contractor because he or she believed one of two things.
+I have found that there are many homeowners who signed the repair contractor’s proposal because he or she believed one of two things.
 One: the house could not be sold at the desired price and two: the warranty to be issued by the repair company would make it possible to get the desired price.

 Houses that have been repeatedly underpinned

 I have seen homes that have been underpinned five or more times.
 There are a number of reasons why underpinning might not work as well as we would like.
 The most common reason is that the underlying reason for poor performance has never been identified much less corrected.
 Underpinning without correcting poor drainage, tree issues, and failing to install an automatic foundation watering system is a waste of money, but this is a common problem.

 It is also possible that the foundation is simply too flexible for the soil it sits in.
 This is a risk any buyer has to bear.